 Fast Track compares the effect of two different eating plans on health, psychological well being and eating behaviours in young people.
 We do not know which plan is the most successful at reducing weight and improving health.
 This is what we want to find out.

 We also want to understand whether these eating plans are acceptable to young people.
 We may find that both work well.
 This is also important so we can offer more choice and help young people with weight concerns in the future.

 What will the study involve?

 Young people who take part in this study will follow either:

-This means following a very low energy eating plan for 3 days per week, (about ¼ of your child’s normal energy needs or 600-700 calories/day), then following a standard healthy eating plan for the remaining 4 days.
+This means following a very low energy eating plan for 3 days per week, (about ¼ of a teenager’s normal energy needs or 600-700 calories/day), then following a standard healthy eating plan for the remaining 4 days.

 Reduced Calorie plan

 This is a fairly low energy eating plan with higher fibre foods and is based on the Australian Dietary Guidelines.

 The eating plan that everyone will follow will be decided by randomisation.
 Randomisation is like tossing a coin.
 It is not possible for young people to choose the plan they will follow.